edvns/pubsub/task2.md

 ksql>
 ```

 New topic associated to the _dedup_cc_table_ was also created.
-However, when consuming messages from the this topic, results did not meet task criteria - it still had duplicated messages.
+However, when consuming messages from the _DEDUP_CC_TABLE_ topic, results did not meet task criteria - it still had duplicated messages.

 ```
 kafka-console-consumer --bootstrap-server :9092 --topic DEDUP_CC_TABLE --from-beginning --property print.key=true